UQComputingSociety/uqcsbot-discord/README.md

 poetry install
 ```

-### Environment Variables

 You'll need to define environment variables to be able to start the bot.
-The `.env.example` file contains a basis for what you can use as a `.env` file.
-You'll need to create an `.env` file with the required environment variables populated:
+The `.env.example` file contains a basis for what you can use as a `.env` file (see [Tokens and Environment Variables](https://github.com/UQComputingSociety/uqcsbot-discord/wiki/Tokens-and-Environment-Variables) for more information).
+The following environment variables are required for proper functionality:

 * `DISCORD_BOT_TOKEN` for the Discord provided bot token.
 * `POSTGRES_URI_BOT` for the PostgreSQL connection string.

-It is recommended that you acquire your own Discord bot token for testing, details can be found in the [Discord Developer Docs](https://discord.com/developers/docs/getting-started#creating-an-app).
-Make sure you also enable the Server Members Intent and Message Content Intent in your bot settings.
-Requests can be made to committee for bot testing tokens, but will only be approved on a case by case basis.

-More information for currently implemented environment variables can be found on [this wiki page](https://github.com/UQComputingSociety/uqcsbot-discord/wiki/Tokens-and-Environment-Variables).

-### Running the Bot

 Once you have a .env file, you can run the following command to start the bot: